 Dr. Harry Spaling

 Harry is passionate about caring for creation and serving the poor, especially in Africa, and instilling this same passion in students through his teaching and research.
 After seven years as a community agriculturist and country director in Sierra Leone for World Renew Canada, he completed a PhD in geography, specializing in rural resource evaluation, and joined The King’s University in Edmonton, Alberta as its founding Director of Environmental Studies.
-He has held various positions at King's but always come back to his passion for teaching creation-care and practicing it through applied research in African communities.
+He has held various positions at King's but always comes back to his passion for teaching creation-care and practicing it through applied research in African communities.

 Read more below and see his Curriculum Vitae